Configure ROS Environment (Post-Installation)

 $ server 192.168.0.XX iburst

-is your Host’s IP address.
+XX is your Host’s IP address.

 You can find your Host’s IP address with command ip route

-Then restart chronyd
+Then restart chronyd service on RPi

 $ sudo systemctl restart chronyd